John Hutton, Baron Hutton of Furness: Later career

 In June 2010, it was announced that Hutton had joined the board of US nuclear power company Hyperion Power Generation.
 The Advisory Committee on Business Appointments stipulated that he should not lobby his former department for 12 months.

 It was also announced in June 2010, that the Conservative – Lib Dem coalition had asked him to head a commission into public sector pensions.
 His initial report was published in October 2010.
 The final report was published in March 2011.
 On 19 June 2011, Hutton rejected claims by trade unionists and Labour colleagues that he had been used as a 'stooge' by the government and dismissed speculation regarding his motives for accepting the coalition's invitation.

 Hutton became Chairman of the Nuclear Industry Association in June 2011.

+Hutton was appointed as Non-executive director of Pearson Engineering, a subsidiary of state owned Israeli weapons manufacturer Rafael, in 2022.
+This has drawn criticism from activists accusing him of "profiting from genocide".
+Pearson has declared it is controlled by the Government Companies Authority of the state of Israel, but has also denied that its equipment is currently used by the Israel Defense Forces.

+In 2024, he became chair of a new organisation representing PFI investors, The Association of Infrastructure Investors in Public Private Partnerships.
+It was set up as many PFI contracts were coming to an end over the next few years, particularly those involving schools, hospitals, military bases and housing developments.
+The body aims to encourage collaboration to avoid costly legal actions.

 Personal life

 John Hutton married Rosemary Caroline Little in 1978 in Oxford.
-They had three sons, Jack, George, and Edward, author of the NHS's 'Urgent Care: Case For Change' project, as well as a daughter, Freya, before divorcing in 1993.
+They had three sons, Jack, George, and Edward, as well as a daughter, Freya, before divorcing in 1993.
 John has multiple grandchildren from his sons Jack and Edward, and his daughter, Freya.
 He married civil servant Heather Rogers in 2004.

 He is a member of Cemetery Cottages Working Men's Club, Barrow.